wonderstone843/journey-to-red-team/Red_Team_Philosophy_Joshua_Penn.md

 ---

 ## 🧩 Why It Matters
 AI systems will shape global infrastructure — they must be safe, not just functional.
+With our countrys investments into AI in hopes we will be the world leader means we have to think this way about this world changing creation.

 If safety is treated as an add-on, attackers will treat it as an invitation.